abhishek-1110/AceCart/README.md

 MongoDB is used as Database for storing user information, cart information, order details.

+* Special Mention: This project was not possible without the help of codeforinterview Flipkart Clone Playlist.
+Thanks to him.

 UI of this web application is similar to Flipkart.
 Images are from Flipkart Also.